coverney/ThinkStats2/project1/report1.md

 #### How does subjective class compare to income class?

 Social class is an interesting aspect of American culture that has been extensively studied in the past.
 In 2007, Michael Hout at UC Berkeley published a paper, ["How Class Works in Popular Conception"](http://ucdata.berkeley.edu/rsfcensus/papers/Hout-ClassIDJan07.pdf), which delves into what factors Americans consider when identifying their class.
 The paper uses data from the General Social Survey (GSS).
-Since an important component of data science involves data validation, I plan to compare my results with Hout's to determine whether we reach similar conclusions.
+Since an important component of data science involves replication, I plan to compare my results with Hout's to determine whether we reach similar conclusions.

 ## Methodology and Results
 ### Data Processing
 All of the data I use in this project are from the [GSS dataset](https://gssdataexplorer.norc.org/).
 The General Social Survey (GSS) is a project of the independent research organization NORC at the University of Chicago, with principal funding from the National Science Foundation.

 GSS contains data for almost 6000 variables.
 The variables that I utilize include:
 - `realinc`: family income in 1986 dollars.
 This variable is a recode created by GSS from the other income variables.
-It contains data from 1972 to 2016.
+It contains data from 1972 to 2016 with 62466 valid cases.
 More information can be found [here](http://gss.norc.org/Documents/reports/methodological-reports/MR064.pdf).
 - `class`: subjective class.
-It contains data from 1972 to 2016 and has 3468 missing cases.
+It contains data from 1972 to 2016 and has 58998 valid cases.
 The question associated with this variable is, "If you were asked to use one of four names for your social class, which would you say you belong in: the lower class, the working class, the middle class, or the upper class?"
 Class has four values:
   - 1: lower class
   - 2: working class
   - 3: middle class
   - 4: upper class
 - `hompop`: household size.
-It contains data from 1972 to 2016 and has 6 missing cases.
+It contains data from 1972 to 2016 and has 62460 valid cases.
 There is no question associated with this variable.
 - `year`: year of interview.
-This is recorded automatically for every respondent, so there are no missing cases.
+This is recorded automatically for every respondent, so there are no missing cases and 62466 valid cases.
 - `age`: pretty self-explanatory.
-It contains data from 1972 to 2016 and has 221 missing cases.
+It contains data from 1972 to 2016 and has 62245 valid cases.
 - `wrkstat`: labor force status.
-It contains data from 1972 to 2016 and has 19 missing cases.
+It contains data from 1972 to 2016 and has 62447 valid cases.
 The question associated with this variable is, "Last week were you working full time, part-time, going to school, keeping house, or what?"
 There are eight possible values:
   - 1: working fulltime
   - 2: working part-time
   - 3: temp not working